 We’d help China become prosperous and then prosperity would engender moderation.
 In a post-scarcity society, Chinese citizens would demand more freedoms and Chinese leaders— even hardcore Communists—would satisfy those demands out of self-interest, if not principle.

 “Reality proved otherwise,” observed Lt.
 Gen. (ret.)
 H.R.
-McMaster (who served as National Security Advisor to President Trump and, full disclosure once more, chairs the board of advisors of FDD’s Center on Military and Political Power).
+McMaster (who served as National Security Advisor to former President Donald Trump and, full disclosure once more, chairs the board of advisors of FDD’s Center on Military and Political Power).

 In government, academia and on Wall Street, he said, leaders have been “slow to overcome wishful thinking and self-delusion concerning the intentions of the CCP.
 As a result, the United States and other nations across the free world underwrote the erosion of their competitive advantages through the transfer of capital and technology to a strategic competitor determined to gain preponderant economic and military power.”

-A byproduct of this approach: American administrations have downplayed or even ignored the CCP’s mind bogglingly enormous thefts of American intellectual property, audacious espionage (by humans and balloons), the establishment of Confucius Institutes to spread propaganda and control Chinese students on American campuses, the replacement of international civil servants at the United Nations and elsewhere with Beijing’s agents, the setting up of CCP police stations in American cities, the made-in-China fentanyl pouring over America’s unsecured southern border, and of course the Occam’s-razor conclusion that the virus that emerged from Wuhan leaked from the Wuhan Institute of Virology.
+A byproduct of this approach: American administrations have downplayed or even ignored the CCP’s mind-bogglingly enormous thefts of American intellectual property, audacious espionage (by humans and balloons), the establishment of Confucius Institutes to spread propaganda and control Chinese students on American campuses, the replacement of international civil servants at the United Nations and elsewhere with Beijing’s agents, the setting up of CCP police stations in American cities, the made-in-China fentanyl pouring over America’s unsecured southern border, and of course the Occam’s-razor conclusion that the virus that emerged from Wuhan leaked from the Wuhan Institute of Virology.

 So, as Lenin would say: What is to be done?
 The select committee is to “develop a plan of action to defend the American people, our economy and our values.”
 That won’t be easy.
 It will require policies and legislative priorities very different from those currently in place.